alta3/llm-the-alta3-way/README.md

 # `alta3/llm-the-alta3-way`

 ```
-├── docs       # troubleshooting and other misc documentation
+├── doc        # troubleshooting and other misc documentation
+  ── provider  # cloud gpu provider details and fix-up scripts
 ├── model      # models with supporting fetch/clean/unsplit scripts
 ├── playbook   # playbooks for deploying models and dependencies
 ├── prompt     # prompts for testing/demonstration
-├── providers  # cloud gpu provider details and fix-up scripts
 ├── torch      # steps and resources for interacting with models from python
 ```